Baba Ganoush is a way of rediscovering eggplants. Baba Ganoush is similar to hummus but lighter and creamier

 - Another delicious option to cook with your Baba Ganoush is this vegan and exquisite Spring Vegetable Tart from Seven Roses.

-- Prepare a Cheese Board and include some dips like Baba Ganoush or this Edamame Hummus.
+- Prepare a Cheese Board or a Snack Board and include some dips like Baba Ganoush or this Edamame Hummus.
 This is a perfect way to impress your guests.

 The Best Baba Ganoush